 (Below shows step-by-step photos and modified instructions.
 For the complete recipe, along with ingredient amounts, scroll down to the recipe card.)

-- Use a large bowl and wooden spoon or a stand mixer with a paddle attachment (preferred easy method).
-On low speed mix together the dry ingredients – gluten-free flour, psyllium husk, baking powder, and salt.
+Use a large bowl and wooden spoon or a stand mixer with a paddle attachment (preferred easy method).
+On low speed mix together the dry ingredients.

-- Continue to mix on low while the warm water and oil are added.
-Mix until well combined and the dough starts to form a ball, about 1 minute.
+Continue to mix on low while the warm water and oil are added.
+Mix until well combined and the dough starts to form a ball.
 If you are not using a stand mixer, you may have to knead with your hands at this point so it’s well mixed.

-- Divide the dough into 6 equal sized balls.
+After the dough rests, divide it up into 6 equal sections.
 If you want to be really accurate about it, you can use a food scale with a piece of greased plastic wrap on top.
-Mine weighed 2.7 ounces each, but will vary if using a different GF flour.
+Mine weighed 2.7 ounces each.
+Keep those 6 balls covered with plastic wrap while you roll.

-- Flatten the ball into thick disc on a piece of parchment paper.
+First flatten the ball into a thick disc.
 Use a rolling pin to flatten into a 6 1/2-inch diameter circle, rotating quarter turns as you roll.
 If the dough sticks to the rolling pin, rub a small amount of GF flour on the rolling pin (not the tortilla) and continue to roll.

-- Use a knife to go around edges, shaping into a round circle.
-Save the scraps in a piece of plastic wrap because you can combine them to make an extra tortilla at the end.
+Use a knife to go around edges, shaping into a round circle.
+Save the scraps in a piece of plastic wrap because you can combine them to make an extra bonus tortilla at the end.
+Yaasss!
+Love bonus tortillas!

 I use and recommend Cup4Cup gluten-free flour blend for the softest texture and best taste.
-However, this blend does contain milk powder.
-For a dairy-free, vegan recipe, use King Arthur Measure-for-Measure.
-You may want to replace a couple tablespoons of the flour with cornstarch to mimic Cup4Cup.
+If you use another brand you may want to replace a couple tablespoons of the flour with cornstarch to mimic Cup4Cup.

 When making gluten-free recipes, the success primarily relies on the GF flour.
 Unfortunately, with so many differing varieties and availability it’s hard to test them all with the recipe.
 They all contain different ratios of starches, which can vary the outcome.